dyoung2019/park3000/README.md

 link

 ## Disclaimer
-Data used for this project is owned by City of Melbourne and it is free to public.
-Park3000 was a project to demonstrate competency in working with API and visulising data and takes no responbsibilities of the contens of data.
-Please use information at your own risk for more information, please visit https://data.melbourne.vic.gov.au/
+Data used for this project is owned by City of Melbourne which is free to public.
+Project Park3000 is focuses on demonstrating competencies in creating full stack web app, working with APIs and visualising data and takes no responsibilities of the contents of data.
+Please use the app at your own risk.
+For more information, please visit https://data.melbourne.vic.gov.au/

 ## Technologies
 * Ruby 2.6.1